-When a vegetarian eating pattern is well planned it can meet your nutrient needs for training and competition.
-Below are some helpful suggestions to get enough energy and to replace key nutrients found in animal products.
+When a vegetarian diet is well planned it can meet your nutrient needs for training and competition.
+Below are some helpful suggestions to get enough energy and to replace key nutrients found in animal foods.

-- Sip on smoothies made with fresh fruit, plain yogurt and milk or fortified soy beverage.
+- Sip on smoothies made with fresh fruit, plain yogurt, including Greek varieties, and milk or fortified soy beverage.
 Add in a little wheat germ, ground flax or ground almonds for a nutrient boost.

 - Carry snacks with you.
 Homemade whole grain muffins, cheese, nuts, seeds and dried fruits like raisins and apricots are all energy-rich snacks.

-- Add sliced or mashed avocado to sandwiches and wraps in place of butter.
+- Add sliced or mashed avocado to sandwiches and wraps.

 Take a look at the following table for the protein content of various plant foods.

-Source: Canadian Nutrient File, version 2010, Health Canada
+Source: Health Canada.
+Canadian Nutrient File, version 2016

 |Tofu, regular, firm or extra firm – 175 mL (3/4 cup)